 Specifying the Java 8 runtime for your app

-To have App Engine run your application in the Java 8 runtime, add
+To run your app in the Java 8 runtime:

 The following deprecated services are not available in the Java 8 runtime:

 |Cloud Endpoints v1||Migrate to v2, the product has been renamed to Cloud Endpoints Frameworks.
 Note that this might require you to change your Web, Android, or iOS applications.|

 |AppStats (appengine-api-labs jar)||Migrate to Stackdriver Trace.
 The SDK generates an error for apps using the

 Repackaged classes will require new import paths on Java 8.
 For example, if your